DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * Author: Ruslan Dolovaniuk (Ukraine)
 * PayPal: ruslan.dolovaniuk84@gmail.com

-this addon allows you to play online radio stations.
+this addon allows you to play online radio stations and save audio stream to file.
+Recording one radio station does not interfere with listening to another radio station.

 ## List of hotkeys: